EternityForest/awesome-standards/README.md

 ### 1/8 precision screwdrivers

 Anything bigger is less portable and therefore less likely to be on hand if needed.
-Avoid screw holes too deep for interchangeable bit drivers if possible.
+Avoid designing stuff with screw holes too deep for interchangeable bit drivers if possible.

+Sets with magnetic cases are the only way I know to avoid lost bits unless you have very good discipline.

 ### 1/4 Bazillion in 1 screwdrivers

 ### Wire Strippers

+There are several kinds.
+The best choice is the kind that looks like pliers, where the wires go in the head part.
+Any other kind is expensive or a fussy hassle.

 ### Digital Multimeter

 Not found universally, but extremely cheap.

 ### Hammer

+The small stubby hammers give the most control, which is probably what one wants for the very occasional work most people do with a hammer.

 ### Hex Keys

 ### Utility Knife

 Avoid designs that require using these on anything tougher than cardboard if possible, because of difficulty in controlling them.
+They are banned in some workplaces because accidents are just that common.

 ### Measuring Tape